Edited by Thea Brejzek and Lawrence Wallen

 Thea Brejzek's and Lawrence Wallen's forthcoming book The Model as Performance, Staging Space in Theatre and Architecture, Bloomsbury 09/2017, charts new territory by examing the history and development of the physical scale model across theatre and architecture practice from the Rensaissance to the present.
 The aim of this book is to establish the model as an active agent in the making of space within and expanded theatre and architectural discourse.

 Theatre & Performance Design invites submissions for publication for its fourth Volume in 2018.
 For further information on submissions please click here.
+In addition, papers should also be directed to Guest Editors, Thea Brejzek and Lawrence Wallen.

 - Editor: Arnold Aronson, Columbia University, USA